 Anxiety And Restlessness

-When the upper part of your fluffy friend’s tail is vibrating or shaking, it means your kitty is anxious about something.
-The restless mood can be triggered by numerous things – even something as simple as not being able to find its favorite cat toy.
+When the upper part of your fluffy friend’s tail vibrates or shakes, your kitty is anxious about something.
+The restless mood can be triggered by numerous things – even something as simple as being unable to find its favorite cat toy.

-Cats have enviably heightened senses and as such, they can actually sense things we, human beings, would completely miss.
-So your kitty’s anxiety could be the result of a noise you didn’t hear or some odor which you can’t smell.
+Cats have enviably heightened senses, and as such, they can actually sense things we, human beings, would completely miss.
+So, your kitty’s anxiety could result from a noise you didn’t hear or some odor you can’t smell.

-If the cat is residing in a house or apartment with a noisy family, it can develop chronic anxiety.
+A cat residing in a house or apartment with a noisy family can develop chronic anxiety.
 Moreover, it can also start developing a number of health disorders caused by stress, such as skin problems.
-Some cats are suitable for big families and noisy environments, but others aren’t that laid-back.
+Some cats like big families and noisy environments, but others aren’t that laid-back.

 If your pet’s upper tail is vibrating and she’s anxious on a daily basis, you should try making the kitty’s room quieter and more comfortable.